DiveGearAdvice.comUpdated July 2026

 Buying everything at once before certification: You don't know what you need yet.
 Rent during your course and first dozen dives.

-Cheap package deals: Those $500 "complete kits" use low-quality components that fail faster and perform worse than individual pieces from reputable brands.
+Cheap package deals: Those cheap "complete kits" use low-quality components that fail faster and perform worse than individual pieces from reputable brands.
 You'll replace them within two years.

-Premium gear before you need it: A $2,000 technical diving regulator is wasted on a new diver doing Caribbean reef dives.
+Premium gear before you need it: A top-of-the-range technical diving regulator is wasted on a new diver doing Caribbean reef dives.
 Match equipment to your actual diving, not aspirational future diving.

 Used regulators without service records: Regulators need annual service.
 Without documentation of that service, you're gambling with life-support equipment.